gui-brant/fast.ai/README.md

 # fast.ai
-Going through the fast.ai course, creating projects based on it, and taking notes on the material.
-Everything that there is to be covered in the course tailored to me.
+Going through the fast.ai course.
+Most of my notes will be uploaded here.
+I'll be keeping track of my progress, as usual.